bing1980/Pro-Git/Chapter 2 - Git Basics.md

 ### Viewing Your Staged and Unstaged Changes
 If you want to know exactly what you changed, not just which files were changed — you can use the **git diff** command.
 That command compares what is in your working directory with what is in your staging area.
-The result tells you **the changes you’ve made that you haven’t yet staged.**
+The result tells you **the changes you’ve made that you haven’t yet staged.**:
+> **$ git diff**
+> diff --git a/CONTRIBUTING.md b/CONTRIBUTING.md
+> index 8ebb991..643e24f 100644
+> --- a/CONTRIBUTING.md
+> +++ b/CONTRIBUTING.md
+> @@ -65,7 +65,8 @@ branch directly, things can get messy.
+> Please include a nice description of your changes when you submit your PR;
+> .....
+If you want to see what you’ve staged that will go into your next commit, you can use **git diff --staged**.
+This command compares your staged changes to your last commit: